pythonfever/Image-to-sketch/README.md

 This is a practice project for beginners so that they can enhance their python skills

-\n for more such projects visit my Instagram : https://www.instagram.com/python__fever/
+ for more such projects visit my Instagram : https://www.instagram.com/python__fever/